ZahraMertens/Team-Profile-Gen/README.md

 * 7️⃣ When all questions are answered you will see the index.html file in the docs folder.

 **Note** ❗ Make sure that your the information provided is spelled correct in order to make sure that all URLs are working

+## Testing Instructions

+* When the user cloned the repository on its local device, it is essential that the user runs "npm install" to ensure that the jest package for testing is installed.
+When the user then runs "npm run test" in the terminal all test should pass.

 ## Technologies Used